Promotic

 - The meters communicate by the M-BUS protocol over the special physical interface (36V) and therefore it is necessary to use the HW converter (see M-BUS HW converter).

-Basic properties of the driver:
+Basic properties of the driver

 The driver can be configured on very general level in the PROMOTIC application: